KiaradtheGitter156/devastate-game-repository/README.md

 - Sound Designer
 - Writers / Project Assistant (for GDD + testing)
 - Translators And Localizers (to attract international Audience)
-- Graphic Designers(for billboards and graffiti)
+- Graphic Designers(for billboards, logo, icon and graffiti)

 ---